Doctors can't help everyone during rapid Omicron spread - NZMA

 For now, Associate Health Minister Ayesha Verrall said the focus would be on stamping out the virus.

-"We are being very intensive about our management of risk while our number of cases are small, but that response can't be sustained when the number of cases are larger," she said.
+"We are being very intensive about our management of risk while our number of cases are small, but that response can't be sustained when the number of cases are larger."

 In as little as two weeks, there could be enough cases to trigger the second phase of the Government's plan - slowing Omicron's spread.